$50 MILLION LAWSUIT: Bergen Funeral Home Mixed Up Bodies, Sent Wrong Woman’s Corpse To Cemetery

 It turns out the body of the Korean woman whose death they were mourning in a Westchester cemetery had been left back at the funeral home in New Jersey.

-Another corpse had been dressed in her clothing, placed in the casket and brought to a funeral in Leonia -- in a church that she helped establish.
+Another corpse had been dressed in her clothing, placed in the casket and brought to a funeral in Leonia -- at a church that she helped establish.

 It was then driven 25 miles north in a procession to Valhalla, NY.